twinfoundation/blob-storage/packages/blob-storage-connector-file/docs/reference/classes/FileBlobStorageConnector.md

 > **bootstrap**(`nodeLoggingConnectorType`?): `Promise`\<`boolean`\>

-Bootstrap the connector by creating and initializing any resources it needs.
+Bootstrap the component by creating and initializing any resources it needs.

 #### Parameters